 - Get ready to have fun

-The FIRST championship at UVM is a special outreach event which brings our community together to witness and celebrate the talents, creativity, and energy of students, mentors, and volunteers from all corners of Vermont and beyond.
+The FIRST Tech Challenge state championship is an annual outreach event which brings our community together to witness and celebrate the talents, creativity, and energy of students, mentors, and volunteers from all corners of Vermont and beyond.

-Donations are greatly appreciated and help ensure the sustainability of this unique and powerful platform.
+Donations are greatly appreciated and help ensure the sustainability of this unique and powerful program.
 Please mail checks to:

 Attn: Monika Ursiny